 In this revised proposal, we have refined our wood pole intervention forecast, and are now proposing less expenditure than in our original proposal.
-ESV has now accepted Powercor's pole management improvement plan and we expect ESV to commence a review of our own pole management practices late in 2021.
-Should ESV require further changes to our pole management practices as a result of its audit, we need to ensure that we are able to recover our costs of compliance.
-As such, we are proposing a nominated pass through event to enable us to recover any additional pole management expenditure required following the conclusion of ESV's investigation of our pole management practices.
+Whilst ESV has now accepted our pole management improvement plan, it is not guaranteed that it will accept our revised BMP, which reflect the pole management improvement plan.
+Should ESV require further changes to our BMP, we need to ensure we are able to recover the costs of compliance.
+As such, we are proposing a nominated pass through event to enable us to recover any additional pole management expenditure required following ESV's review of our proposed BMP.

-Further information regarding our proposed pole management event is set out in our attached managing uncertainty appendix (CP RRP APP04).
+Further information regarding our proposed pole management event is set out in PAL RRP APP04.